pdxparrot/assets/SETUP.md

 ## Main Menu

-* Create a new MainMenu script that overrides the Game MainMenu
+* Create a new MainMenu script that overrides the Game MainMenu and implement the required interface
 * Create a MainMenu Prefab in Prefabs/Menus and add the Game Menu component to it
   * Layer: UI
   * Add a Canvas under the prefab